Shop

 Pants and Dresses

 When it comes to pants, I’d say you need fewer bottoms than tops.
-I almost always wear my favorite pair of light jeans, dark jeans, leggings, or tie waist pants (they are amazing and feel like sweats, btw).
-They’re easy, look great with sweaters, and you can mix up the look with your outerwear and shoes.
-It gets so cold here so quickly, so I tend to stick with warmer sweater dresses vs lighter, flowy dresses for colder seasons.
+I almost always wear my favorite pair of light jeans, dark jeans, or leggings, and switch out my tops and coats.
+Pants are pretty basic – I definitely avoid trends here.
+They look great with sweaters, and you can mix up the look with your outerwear and shoes.
+I like a wide leg jean but you won’t find me in flared jeans this fall.
+And for dresses, it gets very cold here,, so I tend to stick with warmer sweater dresses vs lighter dresses for colder seasons.

 Coats, Jackets, and Blazers

 Coats can be so expensive, so I tried to include a mix with some more budget-friendly options.
 I love Summersalt’s eco coat – and it’s under $200.
-Fall is the perfect season for lighter coats – they are one of the key items you’ll want this season.
+Fall is the perfect season for a classic trench or light coat – they are one of the key items you’ll want this season.
+I love blazers but struggle with them since I’m so busty, but included some favorites.
+And J.Crew brought back their teddy jacket – it sold out multiple times last year.
+I have it and love it!

 Blazer